jamespfu/Dashable/README.md

 6. You will be prompted to a screen that asks you to choose a trigger.
 Choose the 'Receive a web request' trigger, and create a new event name.
 You can name it anything you want!

 7. Click on the 'that' button.
 You will be prompted to a screen, with many options, all of which you can choose to trigger when the Dash button is pressed.
-A few of the ones I recommend trying are the SMS, Phone Call and Philips Hue
+A few of the ones I recommend trying are the SMS, Phone Call and Philips Hue events.

+8. Create the action, modify it if you would like to.
+You will be prompted to a page that asks you to Review and Finish.
+After you are sure that you have finished, hit the 'finish' button.

+9. You're done setting up IFTTT!
+Give yourself a pat on the back.

+10.